 Agile Project Plan Template

-Agile project plan refers to methodology that evaluates iterations or sprints about how much they can do work by utilizing these sprints.
+An agile project plan refers to a methodology that evaluates iterations or sprints about how much they can do work by utilizing these sprints.

-Agile planning describes which project task is done by which sprint and help us to make a repeatable method to complete a task.
-This method reduces cost and time as well as other working staff can take guidance on how the can accomplish a project task.
+Agile planning describes which project task is done by which sprint and helps us to make a repeatable method to complete a task.
+This method reduces cost and time as well as other working staff can take guidance on how they can accomplish a project task.

 In an agile approach, assumptions are made in such a way that we don’t know anything about the situation after a period of time in the future.